 In terms of image quality, the Predator XB273K delivers with pro-level color accuracy and contrast that reached over 4,000:1, according to our testing, and over 2,000:1 after our calibration.
 HDR doesn't look as good as it does on monitors with FALD backlights, but we consider the Predator XB273K the next best thing.

 You don’t often see the word budget associated with a 4K monitor, but the Asus TUF Gaming VG289Q isn’t just affordable, it’s a great gaming monitor too.
 Despite being available for $349 as of writing, it offers a great amount of performance, making it a fantastic value for gamers looking to get to 4K without breaking the bank.
-We've even seen 4K monitors at the $400 mark offer lesser gaming performance.
+We've even seen 4K monitors priced at $400 offer lesser gaming performance.

 There was no ghosting when we gamed on the VG289Q, and overdrive successfully helped eliminate motion blur.
 SDR titles looked extra colorful, but there was hardly any improvement when moving over to HDR games.